backpagepod/backpagepod.github.io/_posts/2024-05-17-episode-177-soundtracks-draft.markdown

     <figcaption>Confirming Eat a Pitta no longer has a guest sauce</figcaption>
 </figure>
 {% include video id="9k7DrIWcrdI" provider="youtube" %}
-He even showed it to him on a PSP.
+This is the guy who got the MGS theme removed from future games.
+He even showed it to Kojima on a PSP.
 Jail.
 For life.

 ## Playlists
 Compiled by Betamaxbandit.